Graylog2/documentation/pages/marketplace.rst

 Graylog content packs can be shared on the Marketplace by following these steps:

 #.
-Export a Graylog content pack from the Graylog Web Interface and save the
+Download a Graylog content pack from the Graylog Web Interface and save the
    generated JSON in a file called ``content_pack.json``.
 #.
 Create a GitHub repository for your content pack
 #.
 Include a :ref:`README <mpreadme>` and a :ref:`LICENSE <mplicense>` file in